Jen canoe

 The Key to Good Health (July 2023)

 Overall, movement is good for your health.
 It could be sport on the weekend, or a short burst of weights between phone calls.
-However you “hack” it into your day, it will increase longevity and decrease the risk of illness.
+However you “hack” it into your day, it will increase your wellbeing, your longevity and decrease your risk of illness.

 You can benefit from even small amounts of exercise built into simple home activities.